The Spiritual Centre.co.uk

 Wine Vinegar (Vitis vinifera, fermented)

-Fully ripened grapes may be eaten fresh to gently stimulate digestive movement.
-Taken before or between meals, the fruit encourages natural flow within the stomach and bowels without heaviness.
+Fully ripened grapes may be eaten fresh, ideally before or between meals, to gently encourage digestive movement and reduce stagnation within the stomach and bowels.

-Wine vinegar may be diluted in water and taken in small quantities before food to awaken digestion and support appetite.
+Wine vinegar may be diluted in water and taken in small quantities before food to awaken digestion and support appetite without overwhelming the system.

-Grapes should be ripe and unspoiled.
-Vinegar should be well diluted before use.
+Grapes should be taken at full ripeness and free from spoilage.
+Vinegar should always be well diluted before use.

 Ingredients: